errbufferoverfl/from-docker-to-kubernetes/5-Kubernetes-Basics.md

       name: nginx
 ```

 This describes a `Pod` that we can deploy.
-We can deploy the pod using the file, with this command:
+To create a new file in Google Cloud Platform select the 'Open Editor' button in the top-right, above the cloud shell.
+Once you have switched views, select 'File' > 'New File'.
+You will be prompted to name your file, we'd recommend 'pod.yaml', but be creative!
+Once you have copied the contents from the `kubes/pod.yaml` over, we can deploy the pod using the file, with this command:

 ```
 kubectl apply -f kubes/pod.yaml